Donna Palmer, August 11th, 2015

 NL: Was that a fairly civil process going in with them and out the store?

 NL: Nobody gave you a hard time about wanting to go shopping there?

 NL: Oh, they gouged?

-NL: Right, that’s what it is, what are you gonna do? [talking over each other]
+NL: Right, that’s what it is, what are you going to do? [talking over each other]

 DP: What are you gonna do?
 I know.
 You can imagine what a loaf of bread cost and a thing of milk for the babies.

 NL: How were your kids through all this?
 How old were they at that time?